top of page

 Long Trade - When 10 SMA crosses 50 SMA from down and RSI is greater than 60

-Short Trade - When 10 SMA crosses 50 SMA from upside and RSI is less than 40
+Short Trade - When 10 SMA crosses 50 SMA from the upside and the RSI is less than 40

 As I explained on Twitter the other day, you can learn 10 Cool Trading Hacks with Tradingview.